sovanmohan/Intelligent-UI-Automation-using-Appium-and-OpenAI-GPT/README.md

   - Implemented Start-menu launch logic via `pyautogui`.
   - Attached to new window handles automatically.
 - **In-App Navigation**:
-  - Used GPT-4o-mini to generate click/type steps.
+  - Used GPT to generate click/type steps.
   - Fallback to PyAutoGUI typing when necessary.
 - **Examples**:
   - “Open Notepad and type ‘Hello World’”.